caiolrm/gather-mic-toggle-extension/README.md

 # I installed the extension, but the shortcut won't work

 It's probably because the shortcut isn't set.
 Try opening chrome://extensions/shortcuts, find the extension "Gather Mic Toggle" and set it to whatever you like.

-# Why can't I download this on the chrome webstore?

-The extension is under review, you probably will be able to later on.